Medicare reimbursement account (MRA)

 - A Social Security "cost of living adjustment" (COLA) statement or an annuity statement, or

 - A canceled check or a copy of a bank or credit card statement (these must be accompanied by a Medicare Part B premium bill that matches the amount paid).

 Q: How will I submit my reimbursement and who will it go to?

-A: WageWorks will be managing this process on behalf of GEHA.
-Options will include submission via an online WageWorks account, a paper claim form that can be mailed or faxed to WageWorks and the WageWorks EZ Receipts mobile app.
+A: HealthEquity will be managing this process on behalf of GEHA.
+Options will include submission via an online HealthEquity account, a paper claim form that can be mailed or faxed to HealthEquity and the HealthEquity EZ Receipts mobile app.

 Q: Once payment is submitted, how long will it take to get reimbursed?

-A: If you submit your request through your online WageWorks account and specify direct deposit, turnaround time should be 2 to 5 business days.
-Paper claim forms will be processed by WageWorks within 2 days of receipt and paper checks should reach you within two weeks.
+A: If you submit your request through your online HealthEquity account and specify direct deposit, turnaround time should be 2 to 5 business days.
+Paper claim forms will be processed by HealthEquity within 2 days of receipt and paper checks should reach you within two weeks.

 A: You have two options.
-You can wait until you have paid $600 to Medicare and submit your form and proof of payments all at once, or you can submit forms and proof monthly as you pay your Part B premiums until you reach your $600 maximum.
+You can wait until you have paid $1,000 in 2024 (or in 2023) to Medicare and submit your form and proof of payments all at once, or you can submit forms and proof monthly as you pay your Part B premiums until you reach your maximum.

 Q: Is primary payer status required on the Medicare coverage to receive the benefit?